hon4/centos7-lapm/README.md

-Simple installation:
+Simple installation (one-command installation):
 ```
 yum install -y wget && wget -O install.sh https://raw.githubusercontent.com/hon4/centos7-lapm/main/install.sh && bash install.sh
 ```

-Or you can split it to multiple commands.
+Or you can split it to multiple commands in case you have problems executing the singleline command for the setup.
 1. Needs `wget` so if you do not have it installed use this command.
 ```
 yum -y install wget